 Next Generation (children of Edward and Alissimon Minnitt)

 Mary Ann married Henry Taylor, a butcher in Cartergate, Newark.

-Edward William stayed at Court Leys until around 1865 when the Minnitt family acquired Brandon Hall (about ½ mile from Court Leys).
+Edward William stayed at Court Leys until Aug 1870 when the Minnitt family started to rent Brandon Hall (about ½ mile from Court Leys) from Earl Brownlow of Belton House.
 By 1871 Edward William was farming at Brandon Hall with his sister Alissimon as housekeeper, plus 2 servants and 2 farm labourers.

 After the death of his father (1876), Edward William and his mother moved to Main Street, Claypole, where Edward William died in 1886.

 George Henry married Catherine Robinson at Long Bennington in 1874.
 Catherine (nee Stevenson) was the widow of Richard Robinson of Brandon Lodge (1834-70).
 In 1881 George and Catherine were at Court Leys but they sold up in 1885 and moved to Leadenham Low Fields.
 They retired to Frieston Hall (the former Frieston House School) where George died in 1900.
 Catherine and their niece Alissimon Annie Jackson stayed there until about 1912, before moving to 32 North Parade, Grantham were Catherine died in 1928, aged 91.

 Alissimon Caistor Minnitt helped her brother Edward William run Brandon Hall farm.
 She married Charles Anthony Jackson in 1871 but died (in Brandon) 2 years later.
 They had a daughter: